Justine Fedronic: NCAA

 Fedronic held a Stanford University school record for the outdoor 800 meters at 2 minutes, 00.97 seconds and is a two-time NCAA Division I All-American are secondary to the experience of being a part of a team.
 At the 2014 NCAA Division I Indoor Track and Field Championships, she placed 2nd with Amy Weissenbach, Kristyn Williams, Claudia Saunders, Justine Fedronic in Distance medley relay.
 At the 2013 NCAA Division I Outdoor Track and Field Championships, she placed 3rd in 800 m.
-At the 2012 NCAA Women's Division I Indoor Track and Field Championships and NCAA Women's Division I Outdoor Track and Field Championships, she earned honorable All-American by her 9th place finishes.
+At the 2012 NCAA Women's Division I Indoor Track and Field Championships and NCAA Women's Division I Outdoor Track and Field Championships, she earned honorable All-American by her 9th-place finishes.

 Prep

-Federonic graduated from Carlmont High School.
+Fedronic graduated from Carlmont High School.
 Fedronic qualified for California Interscholastic Federation state track and field championship in 2006, 2008 and 2009.
 She won the 800 m in 2:12.81 at the 2009 CIF Central Coast Section Track Championships and won the 3 miles in 18:15.0 at the 2008 CIF-Central Coast Section Cross Country Championships.
 Fedronic won both 2006 and 2007 CIF-Central Coast Section Cross Country Championships.
 Fedronic won 800 meters at 2007 Arcadia Invitational in 2:08.08 and returned as a senior to the high school invitational to win the 800 m in 2:09.27.